 As work in the studio starts spinning, so does the music.
-Below is a list of albums currently in heavy rotation that I recommend, a little archive of memorable recording projects, and a sampling of MP3z for your enjoyment.
+Below is little archive of memorable recording projects and a sampling of MP3z for your enjoyment.

 •• Now playing:

-Django Unchained OMPST – Various Artists – 2012
+The Hateful Eight OMPST – Various Artists – 2015

 •• Working archive of memorable recording projects and demos:

 B.D.C.
 (Blind, Deaf & Crippled) – All That Survived, 1987: a collection of practice session demos from our first teenage punk band.
 BDC, while a short-lived summer experiment, featured the talents and eccentricities of Mark Thompson & Brian Beech (vocals), Justin “Bone” Chearno & Paul Baker (guitars), Bob Cassidy (bass), William Wilson (keyboard) and Gary Calabret (drums).
 The first and only gig occurred at The Cedars Lounge (Youngstown, OH) 07/29/87 opening for Neurotic Nathan.
 A couple handfuls of cassette copies distributed to friends/fans only way back in the day.

 The Witching Hour – 1988-1990: a collection of miscellaneous demos from Alternative Chaos/Culture Shock bedroom and Rust Monster basement recording sessions.
 Collaborators included Pete Christie (guitar), Dave Flynn (vocals/bass), Ralph Snyder (keyboard), Mark Thompson (vocals), and J.J.
 Zetts (guitar).
 Individual session cassettes distributed to friends/fans only.